 We will use the EPOC standard data collection form and adapt it for study characteristics and outcome data (EPOC 2017a); we will pilot the form on at least one study in the review.
-Two review authors (of BB, NH, NM) will independently extract the following study characteristics from the included studies.
+Two review authors (of BB, NH, NM) will independently extract the following characteristics from the included studies.

-1. Methods: study design, unit of allocation, location and study setting, withdrawals.

-2. Participants: number, mean age, age range, gender,

-inclusion criteria, exclusion criteria, other relevant characteristics.
-3. Interventions: function of the intervention (monitoring, consultation, therapy), intervention components (including type of technology and mode of delivery, frequency of data transmission), comparison, fidelity assessment.
-For this review, we will define monitoring as to keep track or record the progress of symptoms or a condition over a period of time; consultation as an exchange between the healthcare provider and the client, where the latter's health status is discussed and guidance, support, or information are provided; and therapy as the ongoing management and care of a client, to counteract a disease or disorder.
+- 1. Methods: study design, unit of allocation, location and study setting, withdrawals. - 2.
+Participants: number, mean age, age range, sex, inclusion criteria, exclusion criteria, other relevant characteristics. - 3.
+Interventions: function of the intervention (monitoring, consultation, therapy), intervention components (including type of technology and mode of delivery, frequency of data transmission), comparison, fidelity assessment.
+For this review, we defined monitoring as the continuous evaluation of the progress of symptoms or a condition over a period of time; consultation as an exchange between the healthcare provider and the client, where the provider discusses the client's health status and provides guidance, support, or information; and therapy as the ongoing management and care of a client, to counteract a disease or disorder.

-4. Outcomes: main outcomes specified and collected, time points reported.

-5. Notes: funding for trial, ethical approval.
+- 4. Outcomes: main outcomes specified and collected, time points reported. - 5.
+Notes: funding for trial, ethical approval.

 Two review authors (of BB, NH, NM) will independently extract outcome data from included studies.
 We will contact authors of included studies to seek missing data.
-We will note in the 'Characteristics of included studies' table if outcome data were reported in an unusable way.
-We will resolve disagreements by consensus or by liaising with a third review author (DGB or SS).
+We will note in the 'Characteristics of included studies' table if outcome data are reported in an unusable way.
+We will resolve disagreements by consensus or by involving a third review author (DGB or SS).
 We will group the studies by health condition being targeted.
-We will create a miscellaneous category for studies focusing on rare conditions and single studies of a condition, for which we will extract basic study information and descriptive data, but not outcome data.
+We will create a miscellaneous category for studies focusing on rare conditions and single studies of a condition, for which we will extract basic study information and descriptive data, but not outcome or risk of bias data.